 The ERA in the States

-The Equal Rights Amendment was passed by Congress on March 22, 1972 and sent to the states for ratification by both houses of their state legislatures.
-A proposed amendment becomes part of the Constitution when approved by three-fourths (38) of the 50 states.
+The Equal Rights Amendment was passed by Congress on March 22, 1972 and sent to the states for ratification.
+In order to be added to the Constitution, it needed approval by legislatures in three-fourths (38) of the 50 states.

-During the next five years, 35 states approved the amendment.
-By the Congressionally imposed deadline of June 30, 1982, however, no additional states had voted yes, and the ERA fell three states short of ratification.
+By 1977, the legislatures of 35 states had approved the amendment.
+In 1978, Congress voted to extend the original March 1979 deadline to June 30, 1982.
+However, no additional states voted yes before that date, and the ERA fell three states short of ratification.

-The 15 states that have not yet ratified the Equal Rights Amendment are Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Louisiana, Mississippi, Missouri, Nevada, North Carolina, Oklahoma, South Carolina, Utah, and Virginia.
+The 15 states that did not ratify the Equal Rights Amendment before the 1982 deadline were Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Louisiana, Mississippi, Missouri, Nevada, North Carolina, Oklahoma, South Carolina, Utah, and Virginia.

-Beginning in 1995, after formulation of the "three-state strategy" for ERA ratification, ERA bills have been introduced in one or more legislative sessions in eight of the unratified states (Arizona, Arkansas, Florida, Illinois, Mississippi, Missouri, Oklahoma, and Virginia).
+Since formulation of the "three-state strategy" for ratification in 1994, ERA bills have been introduced in subsequent years in one or more legislative sessions in twelve of the unratified states (Arizona, Arkansas, Florida, Illinois, Louisiana, Mississippi, Missouri, Nevada, North Carolina, Oklahoma, Utah, and Virginia).

-The Illinois House, but not the Senate, passed an ERA ratification bill in 2003.
-In February 2011 and February 2012, the Virginia Senate passed a resolution ratifying the Equal Rights Amendment, but the House of Delegates did not release the companion bill from committee for a full vote on the House floor.
+Between 1995 and 2016, ERA ratification bills were released from committee in some states and were passed by one but not both houses of the legislature in two of them.
+In Illinois, the House but not the Senate passed an ERA ratification bill in 2003, while the Senate but not the House did so in 2014.
+In five of the six years between 2011 and 2016, the Virginia Senate passed a resolution ratifying the Equal Rights Amendment, but the House of Delegates never released a companion bill from committee for a full vote on the House floor.

 To be provided